-With over 16 years of management experience and earned relational capital, Little invested years building both the Los Angeles and Inglewood communities in the areas of business and economic development, civic engagement, policy, and education.
-He is a published author and has taken an active role in the Sanctity of Human Life community.
-These accomplishments are highlighted below and are complimented by his 25 years of service as an independent director.
+With over 17 years of management experience and earned relational capital, Little invested years building both the Los Angeles and Inglewood communities in the areas of faith-based business and economic development, civic engagement, policy, and education.
+He is a published author and has taken an active role in the Sanctity of Human Life community and charter school education.
+These accomplishments are highlighted below and are complimented by his more than 25 years of service as an independent director.

 Government Affairs & Civic Engagement